Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 You may be surrounded by many different chairs in your home, but they will not provide the optimal comfort a dedicated office chair can give.
 A dining chair, for example, can be too low for your computer desk.
-It may not also support your posture.
-It is because a dining chair is made for you to sit upon for a shorter period.
+It may also not support your posture.
+It is because a dining chair is made for you to sit on it for a shorter period of time.
 What you need is something that will help you stay comfortable and safe while working.

 Ergonomic chairs are usually adjustable, allowing you to have personalised control over your mobilisation while sitting.

 Backrest and lumbar support

 An ergonomic office chair should support your back’s natural S shape while sitting.
 Some office chairs add cushions to align with the shape of your back, providing comfort and adequate support for your lower back.
 This is to reduce the pressure on your hips and spine.
 Other varieties offer adjustable or reclining backrests to take some weight off your upper body while sitting.

 Other ergonomic chairs come with a headrest and armrests for additional comfort.
 However, while giving you extra shoulder support, armrests may limit your arm movement.